Corporate AVs and Documentary Films

 Budget Constraints: Film-makers come in all shapes and sizes.
 Some would have dozens of years of experience under their belt, and there would be amateurs trying to make their way in to the trade with a creative eye that just suits your project right.
 Before you set out to zero on the one who is best capable of delivering your project, you would need to set a cap on how much you can spend.
 There’s no point in hiring the most expensive film-maker whom you can afford only for a few days, while your film demands for a filming schedule that is much longer.
 Here’s a film that was fun to shoot, while being extremely modest on budgets.
 You can know more about this documentary film by reading this blog post.

-Timelines: Timelines are often governed by the brief at hand, and also with the budgets that you have.
+Timelines: Timelines are often governed by the brief at hand, and also with the kind of budgets you have.
 Timelines have huge repercussions on the creative process.
-Every additional day would mean more content for your film, and every additional shooting day would mean additional expenses not only in terms of the film-makers fees but also in accommodation, fooding and travel expenses of the entire crew.
+Every additional day would mean more content for your film, but every additional shooting day would mean additional expenses not only in terms of the film-makers fees but also in accommodation, food and travel expenses of the entire crew.

 Creative Guidelines: This is important.
 There are two ways of going about a documentary film project.
 You can either give an overarching brief to a film maker you trust or you can give a much more pointed brief if you completely understand your motive of commissioning the film.
 In most cases the execution and creative freedom should be left to the film-maker.